Portugal star Neves wants Wolves stay

-Midfield star Ruben Neves insists he wants to stay with Wolves after their promotion to the Premier League, despite reported interest from Liverpool and Manchester United.
+Midfield star Ruben Neves insists he wants to stay with Wolves following their promotion to the Premier League, despite reported interest from Liverpool and Manchester United.

 Neves was Wolves' standout performer as they won the Championship, having joined from Porto in a surprise move last year reported to be worth £15.8million.

-However, speaking at an open-top bus tour on Tuesday (AEST), Neves made it clear that he wants his future to be with Wolves.
+However, speaking at an open-top bus tour on Monday, Neves made it clear that he wants his future to be with Wolves.

 "I came here to help the club and the club has helped me as well," he told Sky Sports.
 "I think we achieved all our goals, as an individual and as a team.